 10. Feel small at the Chronicle of Georgia

 This place is simply amazing!
-It’s not actually finished, but you wouldn’t be able to tell as it’s so awe-inspiring and dwarfs you by its presence.
+It’s not finished, but you wouldn’t be able to tell as it’s so awe-inspiring and dwarfs you by its presence.
 The enormous pillars that make up the monument feature kings, queens, and national heroes, while the lower portion shows stories from the Bible.

-Apparently, it’s not a well-known attraction, and not that many people visit, so you won’t have the usual swarms of people.
+It’s not a well-known attraction, and not that many people visit, so you won’t have the usual swarms of people.
 And the views are, once again, exhilarating!

 You can get there by bus 360 from behind the Central Railway or walk from Guramishvili subway station (40 minutes).